symfony/symfony-docs/configuration.rst

     # look for a specific variable passing its full or partial name as an argument
     $ php bin/console debug:dotenv foo

-.. versionadded:: 6.2

-    The option to pass variable names to ``debug:dotenv`` was introduced in Symfony 6.2.

 Additionally, and regardless of how you set environment variables, you can see all environment variables, with their values, referenced in Symfony's container configuration: